loader-icon

 Module 6: Emergency and Rescue Procedures

-This module teaches how to deal with swing stage scaffold emergencies.
-Students will learn suspension trauma prevention, self-rescue and assisted rescue methods, and OSHA emergency action planning requirements.
+Students will learn how to deal with swing stage scaffold emergencies, as well as suspension trauma prevention, self-rescue and assisted rescue methods, and OSHA emergency action planning requirements.

 • Lesson 19: Emergency and Rescue Procedures